syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server.md

 ### Step 4: Configure DataManager with Django REST Framework (DRF)

-The Syncfusion<sup style="font-size:70%">&reg;</sup> `DataManager` acts as a communication layer between the Angular Grid and backend services.
+The Angular Data Grid `DataManager` acts as a communication layer between the Angular Grid and backend services.
 It sends all Grid operations—such as reading data, sorting, filtering, searching, paging, and performing CRUD actions—to the server in a standardized format.

 The [UrlAdaptor](https://ej2.syncfusion.com/angular/documentation/data/adaptors#url-adaptor) is a built‑in adaptor that formats requests for REST-style endpoints, like the Django REST Framework API.
 It serializes all Grid actions and posts them to the DRF API endpoint, then processes the JSON responses returned by the server.